pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 ### Set channel members

-Sets members in a channel.
+Adds or updates members in a channel.

 #### Method(s)